What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 The Madison-based center was founded in January 2009 with one full-time staff member.
 It had initial partnerships with the University of Wisconsin-Madison, Wisconsin Public Radio, Wisconsin Public Television and The Center for Public Integrity.
-The site now has two full-time staff members, as well as contributing reporters, interns and student journalists.
+The site had four full-time staff members as of 2013, as well as contributing reporters, interns and student journalists.

 In June 2013, the Joint Finance Committee of the Wisconsin Legislature included in its budget proposal a provision kicking the center off the UW-Madison campus, though it receives no public funding.
-The decision was met with broad criticism, though the legislators said they did not intend to amend it.
+The decision was met with broad criticism and was vetoed by Gov. Scott Walker later that month.